kaylah/Tips/switch-to-object-literal.md

 # Switch to Object Literal

 The ol' `switch` statement.
 Other languages love it, but I'm not a fan of it in JavaScript.
 I prefer Objects.
-Objects are more flexible, easier to read and if you're a JavaScript developer, you're already familiar with Objects.
+Objects are more flexible, easier to read and if you're a JavaScript developer, you're already familiar with them.
 Let's look at some simple comparisons.

 ## The `switch`